Try our favorite, clean protein powder: See our top pick →

 The Republic of Tea is a member of the Ethical Tea Partnership, an alliance of tea-packing companies that promote social responsibility in the world tea trade, ensuring ethical sourcing and respect for the culture of tea-producing cultures.

 They’ve also teamed up with the Rainforest Alliance, sourcing tea, rooibos, and herbs from Rainforest Alliance Certified™ gardens and farms that protect forests, waterways, wildlife habitats, and the rights and welfare of workers, their families, and their communities.
+These partnerships underscore their commitment to sustainable food practices by supporting environmentally responsible and socially conscious sourcing.

 Some of their other partners include, but are not limited to:

-You can read more about their philanthropic initiatives here
+You can read more about their philanthropic initiatives here.

 The Republic of Tea also treats their Ministers (employees) well.